Elephants on green field

 Infrastructure Improvement

-Efforts to improve the road network and air connectivity within Nepal to Gautam Buddha International Airport in Lumbini easier access for international travelers.
+Efforts to improve the road network and air connectivity within Nepal to Gautam Buddha International Airport in Lumbini for easier access for international travelers.

-In 2025, upgraded highways and domestic flights connecting Kathmandu to Bharatpur and Nepalgunj make it easier than ever to explore the Terai.
+In 2025, upgraded highways and domestic flights connecting Kathmandu to Bharatpur and Nepalgunj will make it easier than ever to explore the Terai.
 New eco-lodges in Chitwan and Bardia combine comfort with sustainability, ensuring that your stay is both luxurious and eco-friendly.

 Top Attractions in the Terai: Must-Visit Places in 2025